somnathjena2011/ISRO/README.md

 * Original HR Image
 * Low Resolution image (Downsized from Original)
-* Depth map of Original Image
+* Manually annotated coordinates of hills and craters as separate .txt files

 We modify the conventional discriminator of conventional GANs with a novel turing loss that ensures the model places a special emphasis on the region of interest: in our case the craters and the hills.
 More specifically, as shown in the figure above, we have a Turing Test 1 (T1) which is trained to discriminate the fake image (SR) from the original image (HR).
 The Turing Test 2 (T2) is trained to perform the same discrimination only on the craters.
 Likewise Turing Test 3 (T3) is trained to discriminate the hills in the lunar surface.
 We detect the hills and craters from the OHRC images by manual annotation.